walasek/node-meta-trie/README.md

 Finished Deep tree, random read, 1000000 entries result: 2,339,466 ops/sec ±4.55% (2879711 samples) 0ms ±4.55% (2879711 samples)
 ```

 It is crucial for high performance computing to properly pick a keying strategy for your use case.
-Keep in mind this library only helps with keys, it won't help you store 10 gigs of values (but willwork just fine as an index).
+Keep in mind this library only helps with keys, it won't help you store 10 gigs of values (but will work just fine as an index).

 ## Contributing